 One the biggest misconceptions visitors often have when coming to Las Vegas is that prostitution is legal.
 When they arrive on the Strip, there’s little to dissuade them otherwise.
 The Strip is covered with flyers and ads — some for outright prostitution, but often for erotic or sensual massages or “body rubs.”

 While there are licensed brothels in parts of Nevada, prostitution — of any sort — is illegal in Clark County, where Las Vegas and the Strip are located.
 Prostitution is the act of engaging in any kind of sexual favor for a fee.
-Sexual favor has a broad definition, and includes much more than just intercourse.
+Sexual favor has a broad definition.
+It includes much more than just intercourse.

 Some people who are aware that prostitution is illegal may think they are skirting prostitution laws with body rubs or massages with “happy endings.”
 However, these people run the risk of facing the same solicitation charge as the person who picks up a prostitute from the street.